acados/acados/docs/installation/index.md

 ### Prepare acados build
 - Locate the `cmake.exe` file.
 The default location is `C:\Program Files\CMake311\bin`.
-- Add this path to your environment variable PATH, using the GUI.
+- Add this path to your environment variable PATH, using the Windows GUI.
+To open the GUI press Windows key and type "env".
 - Install mingw from MATLAB add-ons manager.
 - Locate this mingw installation.
 The default location is `C:\ProgramData\MATLAB\SupportPackages\R2018a\3P.instrset\mingw_w64.instrset`.
 - Add the subfolders `bin` and `x86_64-w64-mingw32\bin` of the above mentioned mingw installation to your environment variable PATH.